Talk about being at the wrong place at the wrong time...

 "To make a long story short, my son dropped my rifle one week before this hunt and did not tell me it was dropped, after making two repetitive shots with custom loads, I knew it was not me.
 15 minutes later, buck came back out and I had a chance to get my other gun from my truck and harvest him, however I did not film the fatal shot, but I have pictures.
 Please notice innocent bystander (rabbit) on the first shot.
 I was shooting a 7mm Magnum."

 Note to hunters: If you let anyone borrow your rifle, even if it is a family member, you better check the scope before going back out in the field.
+We know this may sound like a lot of extra work, but sometimes it is better to be safe than sorry.
+After all, nothing hurts worse than watching that big buck get away.

 Note to rabbits: Don't hang around big bucks during hunting season...